chumphati/Metappuccino/README.md

-# MetaMap
+# Metappuccino

-MetaMap automates the extraction, reconstruction, and enrichment of metadata from public RNA-seq datasets using instruction-tuned large language models (LLMs).
+Metappuccino automates the extraction, reconstruction, and enrichment of metadata from public RNA-seq datasets using instruction-tuned large language models (LLMs).
 It combines sample-level and study-level inference, entropy-based filtering, and ontology mapping to produce high-quality structured metadata.
 <br>
 It is compatible with the HPC schedulers SLURM and PBS.